LauraBertola/Tutorials/WGS (high depth)/FastQC_Trimming_Mapping.md

 ## Mapping

 We'll use [this reference genome](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_021130815.1/) to map our data to.
-It's already downloaded and also in the input_files folder.
-Copy it to your own folder using `cp`.
-You can also look into the file, using `less`.
+It's already downloaded and also in the input_files/References/ folder.
+You can also look into the reference file, the one ending with .fna, using `less`.
 You probably don't want to scroll to an entire genome, so you can also look at the different scaffolds.
-They conveniently all start with a line, which starts with a >, so you can use `grep` to take a look at only those lines.
+They conveniently all start with a line starting with a >, so you can use `grep` to take a look at only those lines.
 ```
 grep ">" GCA_021130815.1_PanTigT.MC.v3_genomic.fna
 ```